Electronic Mechanism that Quenches Field-Driven Heating as Illustrated with the Static Holstein Model

-To efficiently solve for the real-time dynamics of $\hat{H}(t)$, we consider the adiabatic limit $M\to\infty$ of zero phonon frequency where the phonons lose their dynamics.
+In this Letter, we solve the real-time dynamics of $\hat{H}(t)$ exactly in the adiabatic limit $M\to\infty$ of zero phonon frequency where the phonons lose their dynamics and are unable to directly exchange energy with the electrons.
 Then, the phonon displacements become classical variables $\qvec = \{ \q{1}, \dots, \q{L} \}$ and their equilibrium distribution